elixir-europe/infectious-diseases-toolkit/national-resources/netherlands.md

     description: Clinical-Epidemiological (CE) data from the Erasmus MC cohort includes 151 PCR-confirmed COVID-19 individuals who were admitted to the hospital with a respiratory infection or respiratory failure in 2020-2021.
-    how_to_access: request data through the EGA platform
+    how_to_access: Request data through the EGA platform
     instance_of:
     related_pages:
     registry: